-The permittee must develop and implement an operational contingency plan (alarm strategy) to manage the parameters listed in Section 4C1.2 related to operation of the EVO SRF that pose a risk of impacts to receptors in the receiving environment.
+The permittee must develop and implement an operational contingency plan (alarm strategy) to manage the parameters listed in Section 4C1.2 related to operation of the EVO SRF.
 The plan must be submitted to the director 30 days prior to the end of the commissioning period for the EVO SRF, and the permittee must notify the director at least 15 days prior to implementing any proposed changes to the plan.
 The plan must include an operational monitoring program and thresholds that trigger management actions that will be implemented to mitigate the risk of impacts.